An overview of HTTP

-HTTP is a protocol which allows the fetching of resources, such as HTML documents.
-It is the foundation of any data exchange on the Web and a client-server protocol, which means requests are initiated by the recipient, usually the Web browser.
-A complete document is reconstructed from the different sub-documents fetched, for instance text, layout description, images, videos, scripts, and more.
+HTTP is a protocol for fetching resources such as HTML documents.
+It is the foundation of any data exchange on the Web and it is a client-server protocol, which means requests are initiated by the recipient, usually the Web browser.
+A complete document is reconstructed from the different sub-documents fetched, for instance, text, layout description, images, videos, scripts, and more.

 Clients and servers communicate by exchanging individual messages (as opposed to a stream of data).
 The messages sent by the client, usually a Web browser, are called requests and the messages sent by the server as an answer are called responses.

 Designed in the early 1990s, HTTP is an extensible protocol which has evolved over time.
 It is an application layer protocol that is sent over TCP, or over a TLS-encrypted TCP connection, though any reliable transport protocol could theoretically be used.
 Due to its extensibility, it is used to not only fetch hypertext documents, but also images and videos or to post content to servers, like with HTML form results.
 HTTP can also be used to fetch parts of documents to update Web pages on demand.